-Paul Rodney's practice includes all aspects of civil litigation in state and federal courts, at both the trial and appellate levels, with an emphasis on complex commercial and environmental litigation, regulatory counseling, and appellate matters.
-He regularly counsels clients on strategies to ensure compliance with FDA and FTC regulations.
-Mr. Rodney also advises clients on environmental permitting issues.
-His clients operate in a wide variety of industries, including manufacturing, consumer product distribution, insurance, power generation and transmission, and real estate.
-Mr. Rodney also devotes substantial energy to various pro bono initiatives, including efforts to protect children in the foster care system and civil and criminal representation for indigent clients.
+Paul Rodney's practice includes all aspects of civil litigation, at both the trial and appellate levels, with an emphasis on complex commercial and product liability litigation and administrative law matters.
+He also focuses on regulatory and legislative matters, and regularly counsels clients on strategies to ensure compliance with FDA and FTC regulations.
+His clients operate in a wide variety of industries, including manufacturing, consumer products, insurance, and pharmaceuticals.
+Mr. Rodney also devotes substantial energy to various pro bono initiatives, including efforts to protect children in the foster care system and representation for indigent clients in civil matters.

 Mr. Rodney received his JD from the University of Denver College of Law in 2009, where he served as Senior Staff Editor for the Denver University Law Review and Court Reports Editor for the University of Denver Water Law Review.
-Prior to receiving his law degree, Dr. Rodney received his PhD in English language and literature from the University of Michigan.
-He also worked as a consultant and technical writer for international technology and engineering companies, which included developing documentation that addressed FDA regulations for pharmaceutical manufacturers.
+Prior to receiving his law degree, Mr. Rodney received his PhD in English language and literature from the University of Michigan and worked as a technical writer for an international FDA-regulated technology and engineering company.

 - JD, University of Denver School of Law, 2009, Order of St. Ives